marcelpetersen/mobil/_drafts/how-to-start-your-own-vehicle-sharing-company.md

 excerpt: How to start your own vehicle sharing company in three easy steps.

 ---
 Ever wonder how to start your own vehicle sharing company?
 Our video breaks it down for you in three easy steps.
-Spoiler alert: it's easier than you think!
+Spoiler alert: it's easier than you think.

 {% include block-video-2.html vimeo-id="352512365" %}

-If you're thinking of starting your own business soon, feel free to get in touch and ask me any questions you might have!
+If you're thinking of starting your own business soon, feel free to get in touch and ask me any questions you might have.

 Send me an email at jan.kluetsch@wundermobility.com.